dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/azuresynapse-setup.md

 </File>

-You can find all the available options and the documentation and how to configure them on [the documentation page for the dbt-sqlserver adapter](mssql-profile#connecting-to-azure-sql-server-with-dbt-sqlserver).
+You can find all available options, the documentation, and how to configure them on [the documentation page for the dbt-sqlserver adapter](mssql-profile#connecting-to-azure-sql-server-with-dbt-sqlserver).